On the number density of "direct collapse" black hole seeds: Number density of direct collapse regions in Chunky

 In the previous paragraph, we adopted as collapse time the free-fall time of the halo, defined by Eq.~\ref{eq:t_ff}.
 However, if we now use a collapse time of 10 Myr, as suggested by \citet{Visbal14}, for the same $\rm{J_{LW, crit}}=30$, we find: 1 halo at $z=10.1$ with $Z <10^{-3.5} \,\rm{Z_{\odot}}$, 3 regions at $z=9.00$ (all with $Z=0$), 6 regions at $z=8.09$ (3 regions with $Z=0$, and 3 regions with $Z <10^{-3.5} \,\rm{Z_{\odot}}$), 17 regions at $z=7.33$ (7 regions with $Z=0$, and 10 regions with $Z <10^{-3.5}\, \rm{Z_{\odot}}$).
 All the regions are in halos with $M_{\rm{h}}>10^{8} \, \rm{M_{\odot}}$.
 With a radiation intensity threshold of $\rm{J_{LW,crit}}=100$, the numbers decrease to 1 at $8.09$, and 3 at $z=7.33$, no DCBH halo is found at $z=10.1$ or $z=9.00$.
 Zero candidates are found for $\rm{J_{LW,crit}}=300$.

 We repeat the same exercise for the simulation with delayed cooling SN feedback, and find only one candidate for the DCBH process, for the case with $\rm{J_{LW, crit}}=30$, and assuming a collapse time of 10~Myr.
 No candidates are found in the other cases.
 The maximum radiation intensity is $\rm{J_{LW}}=30.33$.
 In conclusion, the lower stellar mass in young stars in the delayed cooling simulation directly impacts the direct collapse scenario, by strongly decreasing the number of regions illuminated by a sufficient radiation intensity, and therefore decreasing the number density of DCBHs.
-The total number density of direct collapse candidates we find in the two Chunky boxes is shown in Fig.~\ref{fig:number_density}, orange symbols when using for the collapse time the free-fall time of the halo, violet symbols for a collapse time of 10 Myr, and the number of candidates is reported in Table~\ref{comp_ndcbh}.
+The number density of DC haloes found at a given redshift (not the cumulative number density) in the two Chunky boxes is shown in Fig.~\ref{fig:number_density}, with orange symbols when using for the collapse time the free-fall time of the halo, violet symbols for a collapse time of 10 Myr, and the number of candidates is reported in Table~\ref{comp_ndcbh}.

 As a note, no DCBH is found in Tiny, for any subset of criteria.
-Small simulation boxes only allow us to derive a number density of DCBH regions for $\rm{J_{LW,crit}}=30$, which appears to be slightly lower than the values derived by D14, and even lower compared to A14.
-The differences between implementations causing these discrepancies are analysed and discussed in Section 7.
+Tiny is the only simulation where we resolve minihalos, and \citet{2001ApJ...548..509M,2008ApJ...673...14O} show that a small amount of LW flux is able to delay or temporarily shut down the formation of PopIII stars.
+As we consider all stars as PopII stars in this work, we are overestimating the LW radiation, thus obtaining optimistic results for the occurrence of DCBHs.
+If we included the suppression of PopIII star formation through LW flux, this would decrease the probability of DCBH formation.
+Since, under optimistic assumptions, we find zero DCBH candidates in Tiny, including the suppression of Pop III star formation in pristine minihaloes would not change this null result.